West Yorkshire Health and Care Partnership Children and Young People’s Mental Health Strategic Plan

 The Plan is heavily influenced by what children and young people and their parent/carers have told us they want to support their mental health.
 It sets out why these priorities have been chosen and how working in collaboration across the ICS, and in partnership with all key services (including local authorities, Voluntary, Community and Social Enterprise (VCSE), statutory health and care services) and with children and young people themselves should add value and ultimately ensure we improve both outcomes and experience and reduce inequalities for our population.

-A new service for children and young people experiencing a mental health crisis has launched with a pilot scheme managed by Leeds Survivor-Led Crisis Service.
+A service for children and young people experiencing a mental health crisis is operating under a pilot scheme managed by Leeds Survivor-Led Crisis Service.
 Night OWLS is a confidential support line for children and young people in crisis.
 Helping them and their parents and carers.